RodrigoSarmento/MyBlog/_posts/2021-03-31-pdi_questions.md

 # Question 6.2

-The Goal in this question is to use the previous program with a video, producing a tilt-shift in the frames and dropping some frames to produce miniaturization of a scene.
-This effect will create a scene that looks like a stop motion.
+**Use the previous program with a video, make the effect looks like a stop-motion.**

-Here is the full code, you can notice how similar is to the previous one except by a wait of 5ms between friends(and the video except for an image of course).
+Here is the full code, you can notice how similar is to the previous one except by a wait of 5ms between frames.

 ```
 #include <config_loader.h>